Blog

 What is organizational change?

-In 2018, Insight Global underwent massive organizational change after a rough 2017 that featured high turnover.
-Since then, the company refocused on building outstanding culture and has been rooted in making sure the business was constructed around our core values:
+In 2018, Insight Global underwent massive organizational change after experiencing high turnover in 2017.
+Since then, the company has refocused on building an outstanding culture and has ensured that the business is constructed around its core values:

 • Everyone matters